 On holiday long ago in the Florida Keys, I was offered dolphinfish in a restaurant.
 The waiter laughed when he saw how the ‘d’ word had alarmed me – I’d be a hopeless poker player.
 He then explained the dish didn’t contain a marine mammal, but a fish that’s also known as mahi-mahi, which we ate in the Caribbean.
+You may also see it on menus as golden mackerel.

 This fish – known as dorado in Spanish and locally as llampuga – comes into Mallorcan waters in the late summer and early autumn.
 Its arrival coincides with the end-of-summer storms that start to cool the island after the high heat of August.
 The name llampuga means lightning, which seems appropriate.